Christmas Week Schedule at Seneca Free Library

 The pictures below are from the January 11th class making Chicken Noodle Soup.

-Food Pantry Donations at the Library: November Focus is “Personal Hygiene Items”
+Food Pantry Donations at the Library: December Focus is “Crackers and Peanut Butter”

 This is a service we offer the community.
 The Food Pantry is staffed by volunteers and is open one day a week.
 Rather than having to remember what day and hours they are open, you can drop your donations by the library and we will deliver them for you!
 We highlight different items to donate each month just to offer some direction and promote awareness.
 When everything is needed on a regular basis, it can be helpful to have some guidance.